EXCLUSIVE-Subway comes up with $5 billion debt plan to clinch $10 bln-plus sale -sources

 To be sure, Subway is allowing bidders to use any financing route they want, as long as they can show they can secure committed financing.

-Second-round bids for Subway came in last week from more than 10 private-equity firms, one of the sources said.
+Second-round bids for Subway came in last week from more than 10 private-equity firms, one of the sources said, adding that Subway has dropped low bids and is whittling down the pool of final bidders.
 Bain Capital, TPG Inc TPG.O, Advent International Corp, TDR Capital, Goldman Sachs Group Inc's GS.N buyout arm and Roark Capital are among the private-equity firms that are participating in the auction, according to the sources.

 Subway will soon allow bidders to team up before submitting final offers, and Bain, TPG and Advent have already been in discussions about doing so, the sources added.